Rural Homes

 How Traditional Buildings Manage Moisture

-This breathability operates through three mechanisms.
+This breathability works through three mechanisms.
 Vapour permeability allows water vapour to pass through materials.
 Hygroscopic buffering means materials hold moisture in vapour form and regulate humidity.
 Capillary action uses pore structures to promote liquid water movement via surface diffusion.

 Traditional lime mortars, renders, and plasters are specifically formulated to be more porous than the surrounding masonry.
 This directs moisture out through the joints where it can evaporate harmlessly.